Content Loading

 Special Online Requirements

-Surgical technology students are required to travel to the Baker Building in the fall in Elk City to complete the lab portion.
-Lab days are Tuesday and Thursday.
-Students are required to travel to clinical affiliate sties during spring semester.
+Surgical technology students are required to travel to all fall labs to complete the lab portion.
+Lab days are Tuesday/Thursday or Monday/Wednesday.
+Students are required to travel to clinical affiliate sites during spring semester.